 These categories of searcher intent are a great place to start.
 But when you’re doing your keyword research, you should also use a healthy dose of good old-fashioned common sense to determine whether people searching for a given term are likely to consider purchasing from you at some point in their buying journey.

 You may have heard that SEO is a long game.
 Even if you do everything right, it simply takes time for things to gain momentum.
 In addition to patience, SEO takes a lot of discipline.
 It is definitely not “set it and forget it.”

 It’s common for even popular, high-ranking content to lose SEO juice over time.
 To keep this from happening, it’s important to update your content regularly.

 Below is an example of a Vital blog post.
 As you can see, organic traffic started to spike somewhere between 3-4 months after we published it.
 Then it started to decline after another few months.
 We let things ride for a bit.
 (We were probably too busy with client work.)
 Then we updated the post in March 2022.
 Traffic climbed again, spiking in September.
-Now it’s on the down swing, so it’s time for another refresh!
+Then it went on the down swing, so it was time for another refresh!

 One word of caution about updating content.
 To avoid starting from scratch with your rankings, don’t throw everything out.
 Keep the same URL, and analyze the content to see what it continues to rank for and why.
 Keep any content that’s still relevant.